The Mists of Avalon: Reception

 The Mists of Avalon is lauded as one of the most original and emotional retellings of the familiar Arthurian legend.
 Bradley received much praise for her convincing portrayal of the main protagonists, respectful handling of the Pagan ways of Avalon and for telling a story in which there is neither black and white nor good and evil, but several truths.
 Isaac Asimov called it "the best retelling of the Arthurian Saga I have ever read", and Jean Auel noted "I loved this book so much I went out and bought it for a friend, and have told many people about it."
 The Encyclopedia of Science Fiction calls the book "a convincing revision of the Arthurian cycle," and said that the victory of Christianity over the "sane but dying paganism" of Avalon "ensures eons of repression for women and the vital principles they espouse."
 It won the 1984 Locus Award for Best Fantasy Novel and spent four months on the New York Times best seller list in hardcover.
 The trade paperback edition of Mists of Avalon has ranked among the top five trade paperbacks on the monthly Locus bestseller lists for almost four years.

+John T. Sapienza, Jr. reviewed The Mists of Avalon for Different Worlds magazine and stated that "I do not know how accurately the author has depicted the Triple Goddess mythology or practices, although it seemed a reasonable version from my own limited knowledge of the subject.
+It is enough, I think, that it works for the purposes of giving meaning to the lives of the characters of the novel.
+And for giving some vivid contrasts to beliefs we take for granted in our own lives.
+It is very difficult for someone raised in a monotheistic religion to comprehend what it was like to believe in many different spirits and powers comprising nature."

-TV series adaptation
+TV mini-series adaptation

 The Mists of Avalon was adapted for television into a TNT miniseries in 2001, directed by Uli Edel.